Music library editorial standards

 Words capitalising

 I write all words with a capital letter.
-This way all titles look cleaner and it makes them easier to read on CDJs small screen:
+This way, all titles look cleaner, and it makes them easier to read on CDJ small screens:

 No Yes